EmiDobre/GFX-FRAMEWORK-games-/README.md

         punctiform light: the reflector of the lighthouse, each boat directional light: the moon
         spotlight: the lighthouse's reflector light upon the ocean

+How to run:
+-
+-
+- the directories here are not enough to run this project, first thing first the gfx framework is needed: https://github.com/UPB-Graphics/gfx-framework
+- an IDE is needed to modify the code/ or to run if cmake is already installed: Visual Studio (Community version) https://visualstudio.microsoft.com/downloads/
+- instead of a makefile to run the project it is needed: https://cmake.org/download/
+- more details on how to run the code: https://ocw.cs.pub.ro/courses/egc/setup-framework